Chavithra/degiro-connector/README.md

 For a more comprehensive example :
 [account_overview.py](examples/trading/account_overview.py)

 # 13. Products Lookup

-It contains information about available financial products.
+Text research on a financial product.

 Here is how to get this data :